AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Step%207.png" width = 500>
 </p>

-8. Clean out the influent and effluent turbidimeters.
+8. Clean out the influent and effluent turbidimeters.  <!--How do you clean them?
+If not included there this should be in the setup procedures document -->

 <p align = center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Step%208.png" width = 500>
 </p>

-9. Direct the flow to waste instead of the flocculator.
+9. Direct the flow to waste instead of the flocculator. <!--Add "by opening bypass X" -->

 10. Turn the clay stirrer and ProCoDa on.

-11. Stabilize influent turbidity to 100 NTU.
+11. Stabilize influent turbidity to 100 NTU. <!--How long does this usually take? -->

 <p align = center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Stabilize%20influent.png" width = 500>